vh13294/hikvision-linux-qt-live-view/DEV.md

 to match your host user (`id -u` / `id -g`).
 The default is `0`/`0` (root) for Proxmox LXC.

 **Open:** `http://localhost:9015` — no password required (port is bound to `0.0.0.0`, reachable from any device on the same network).

-> **Why `DOCKER_BUILDKIT=0`:** BuildKit runs as a separate daemon that reads `/proc/stat` to report
-> resource usage after exporting layers.
-On Proxmox LXC it can be OOM-killed mid-export (this image is
-> large — Qt5 + build tools + code-server), severing the gRPC connection between the Docker CLI and the
-> BuildKit daemon, which surfaces as `transport endpoint is not connected`.
-Disabling BuildKit falls back
-> to the classic in-process builder which has no separate daemon to lose connection to.

 ---